-Isla Marshall was born on November 10, 2015.
-Although she appeared healthy, she had trouble gaining weight.
+Even though Isla appeared healthy, she had trouble gaining weight.
+The doctor did express some concern after two weeks of no improvement.
 During the three-week check-up, the Marshall family expressed concern about Isla’s jaundice.
-Shortly thereafter, the family went to the IWK Health Centre in Halifax, Nova Scotia to meet with a paediatrician and have bloodwork done.
+Shortly thereafter, the family went to the IWK Health Centre in Halifax, Nova Scotia to meet with a pediatrician and have bloodwork done.
 After all necessary testing, it was revealed that Isla had a rare liver disease called Biliary Atresia, which affects only 1 in 10,000 children in Canada.
 This rare disease affects the liver and bile ducts.

-In May 2016, Isla was readmitted to the hospital because of a swollen belly, which caused her to have difficulty breathing and sleeping at night.
-The healthcare team advised that a transplant was in the very near future and it was clear that an assessment by the transplant team at The Hospital for Sick Children in Toronto was imminent.
+Later that same week, the family met with Isla’s primary physician and it was clear that an assessment by the transplant team at The Hospital for Sick Children in Toronto was imminent.
 The Marshalls were being assisted by a social worker who had them apply to the David Foster Foundation and the Ronald MacDonald House Toronto for assistance.
-Both organizations worked to take away the burden and stress surrounding the daughter’s assessment.
-During the trip, Kate, Isla’s mom, was tested as a living donor in the hope she would be a match to save her daughter’s life.
+Both of which took away the burden of coordinating and planning the transplant assessment trip.

-Today, Evan says that “Isla is what we call a “threenager!”.
-She is thriving as a full blown 3 year old going on 13.
-She is full of personality, spunk, and attitude.
+Today, Isla is six years post-transplant.
+Her family shares that she is full of personality, spunk, and attitude.
 She keeps us on our feet, laughing, and full of love.
-She loves the Trolls movie, dancing, singing, and swimming.
-She is not living in a bubble by any means and we intend to let her experience life to the fullest.
-We wouldn’t have it any other way!”
+She loves dancing, singing, and swimming.
+She is not living in a bubble by any means and they intend to let her experience life to the fullest.

 Register to become an organ donor today, learn more here.